Recovery from Sinus Surgery

 How long does it take to recover from sinus surgery?

 The time it takes to recover from your sinus surgery depends on a variety of factors, principally the kind of surgery you have had performed.
 These include one, or a combination of ethmoidectomy, maxillary antrostomy, frontal sinustotomy, sphenoidotomy, septoplasty and turbinoplasty.
 You will most likely be cautioned to notify your school or workplace that you will need a few days to a week to recover fully.
+The first week will feel like the “worst cold of your life” after surgery.
+For the next few weeks you should feel progressively better until you return to normal or better than normal.

 Will I experience pain after surgery?